Martec's Law

 - Moore's Law — The driver behind exponential technology growth.

-- Conway's Law - How organizational structure influences technical systems.
+- Conway's Law — How organisational structure influences technical systems.

-- Technology Adoption Curve - Understanding how different segments of the organization adopt change.
+- Technology Adoption Curve — Understanding how different segments of the organisation adopt change.

 References

-- Martec's Law: Technology changes exponentially, organizations change logarithmically - The original post by Scott Brinker.
+- Martec's Law: Technology changes exponentially, organisations change logarithmically — The original post by Scott Brinker.